 “The coaches and our trainers will make the right decision,” Carr told reporters this week.
 “We’ll see how it goes.
 If it’s up to me, I’m going to do everything I can to get back on the field.

 Miami can’t clinch a playoff spot with a win but would be in by winning its final two games.
 In 15 of the previous 17 seasons (2003-19), at least one NFL team has made the leap from last or tied for last in its division to the playoffs the following season.
 Six teams have done it over the last three seasons.
-This season, three teams are vying to join that group: the Cardinals, Dolphins and Washington Football Team.
+This season, three teams are vying to join that group: the Cardinals, Dolphins and Washington Commanders.